jose-izquierdo/jose-izquierdo.github.io/_posts/2015-03-20-rspec-testing-models.markdown

   it "is invalid without an email" do
     expect(FactoryGirl.build(:user, email: nil)).to be_invalid
   end
+  it "is invalid wit a duplicate email" do
+    FactoryGirl.create(:admin, email: 'johnconnor@coffevent.com')
+    expect(FactoryGirl.build(:admin, email: 'johnconnor@coffevent.com')).to be_invalid
+  end
-  it "is invalid wit a duplicate email" it "is invalid without a password" end
+  it "is invalid without a password" end
 {% endhighlight %}